 It might sound like a lot of needless effort, but the reason you do it is, surprisingly, to avoid overheating.

 When you are too warm, you sweat.
 This can make your clothes damp.
 And just like damp jeans, damp clothes can make you colder.

 So relying on just a big thick coat is not the answer when you're out hiking.

 I get cold feet.
 Should I buy walking boots that are a larger size so I can wear two pairs of socks?

 Whilst you should try boots on with walking socks on, as walking socks tend to be slightly thicker than normal socks, it's not recommended that you wear two pairs of socks.

 You want your boots to fit well to avoid blisters.

 With two pairs of socks, they may not fit so well.
 Also, your feet could get too hot and sweaty.
 If you take off one pair of socks, your boots will be too big - which is a sure way to get blisters.

-The secret to keeping your feet warm is to first make sure your core (i.e. your body) is warm.
+The secret to keeping your feet warm is first to make sure your core is warm

-The secret to keeping your feet warm is to first make sure your core is warm
+First, the secret to keeping your feet warm is to ensure your core (i.e. your body) is warm.

 There's also another solution: a base layer for your feet.